michtrofimov/hse_data_analysis_MSA/README.md

 Save the forward logo to your local computer. **This will be part of your home assignment (Task 2).**

-### 3. Automated search of motifs in the sequences with MEME.
+### Task 3.
+Automated search of motifs in the sequences with MEME.

 3.1.
 Now let’s switch to some more automated tool, Multiple Expression motifs for Motif Elicitation (MEME, http://meme-suite.org/tools/meme).